kratisto/docs/pages/public_cloud/public_cloud_databases/databases_07_cross_service_integration/guide.en-sg.md

 The Cross Service Integrations for Logs and Metrics allow you for example:

-- To send Caching or MySQL metrics or Cassandra metrics in M3db or PostgreSQL.
+- To send Caching or MySQL metrics or Cassandra metrics in PostgreSQL.
 - To send PostgreSQL or MySQL metrics to OpenSearch.
 - To show metrics in Dashboards service.